Animal Welfare

 Broiler Chickens

-European Chicken Commitment: In late 2019, Kraft Heinz expanded its animal welfare commitments to improving chicken welfare by 2026 as part of the European Chicken Commitment.
+In late 2019, Kraft Heinz expanded its animal welfare commitments to improving chicken welfare by 2026 as part of the European Chicken Commitment.
 Kraft Heinz continues to assess and work to transition its European supply chain accordingly.
-Though this commitment faces some challenges related to supply, we remain steadfast in our commitment to require 100 percent of the fresh, frozen and processed chicken in our European supply chain to meet this standard.
+Though this commitment faces some challenges related to supply, we remain steadfast in our commitment to require 100 percent of the fresh, frozen, and processed chicken in our European supply chain to meet this standard.
 We look forward to continued engagement with our suppliers toward this objective.

 Dairy Cattle